ashwintitus14/college/InternetTechnologyNotes.md

     * Bits -> Characters -> Field -> Record -> File -> Database
 * Interpreted programs can run as soon as they're downloaded by the broweser and do not have to wait for compilation but they generally run slower than compiled programs.

-# Introduction to HTML5: Part 1
+# Chapter 2 - Introduction to HTML5: Part 1

 * HTML is a markup language.
 * .html or .htm